 When engaged appropriately, exercise can be a panacea for improved health.
 While exercise itself may not be terribly building or nourishing, it supports the body’s natural mechanisms of rejuvenation—things like sound sleep, the ability to relax, and a balance between the sympathetic and parasympathetic nervous systems.
 Proper exercise helps to release accumulated tension, move stagnant mental and emotional energy, and improve circulation.
 It also kindles agni (the metabolic fire, which is essential to optimal health), improves digestion, bolsters the body’s detoxification mechanisms, and encourages proper elimination, relaxation, and sound sleep—all of which help to counter the effects of excess stress.

 Ayurveda offers the unique perspective that the type, duration, and intensity of exercise that is most balancing for each of us depends largely on our constitution, and current state of balance.
-If you do not know yours, our simple quizzes (links above) are designed to help you identify both.
+If you do not know yours, our Ayurvedic Profile™ quiz is designed to help you identify both.
 After you know which of your dosha(s) need the most attention, our Daily Routine Department can guide you in establishing an appropriate exercise regimen.
 It is worth mentioning that for most people with chronic stress, a vata-pacifying exercise routine that is gently paced and grounding is often most appropriate at first.
 If you are not currently exercising regularly, keep in mind that a supportive exercise program does not have to be complex or time-intensive.
 A daily twenty-minute walk can do wonders for the entire system—body, mind, and spirit.

 4. Quiet the Mind-Body Organism